danmacnish/cartoonify/README.md

 ![photo](../master/photos/raspi-camera-cartoons.jpg)

-The software can run both on a desktop environment such as a laptop, or an embedded environment on a raspberry pi.
+The software can run both on a desktop environment (OSX, Linux) such as a laptop, or an embedded environment on a raspberry pi.

-### Desktop installation
+### Desktop installation (only tested on OSX and linux)

 - Requirements:
     * Python 2.7